Vurv78/expression2-public-e2s/README.md

 A collection of my public E2 libraries and chips.
 Make any issues for bugs you find, I might fix them.
 I don't care what you do with my e2 chips, just don't be a skid and claim it's your code.

-Some of these E2s use my webserver, here's the source: https://github.com/Vurv78/Webserver.
+Some of these E2s use my website, here's the source: https://github.com/Vurv78/Website.

 Also, to note before looking into my libraries: (LIBRARIES NOT CHIPS) Libraries in e2 are very inefficient.
 They have a flat 20 ops penalty for calling any user function once and they don't have syntax highlighting.
 I would not recommend getting used to using libraries such as the math or stringext ones I or anyone else have made as they really only provide small functionality you can do yourself without a userfunction.
 But if you don't care about OPS / efficiency, then go for it.